 The most common setups are 5.1 and 7.1, which use five or seven main speakers (you guessed it) and one subwoofer.

-These systems offer a greater sense of depth and direction than stereo, allowing sound effects and music to be placed more accurately within the soundstage.
+These systems offer a greater sense of depth and direction than stereo, accurately placing sound effects and music within the soundstage.

 Ready for the big leagues?
 Dolby Atmos and DTS:X are advanced multi-channel audio formats that use object-based audio technology.

-Instead of relying on traditional channel-based sound, these formats use audio objects that can be precisely placed within a three-dimensional sound field.
+Instead of relying on traditional channel-based sound, these formats place audio objects within a three-dimensional sound field.

 To experience Dolby Atmos or DTS:X, you’ll need compatible speakers, AV equipment, and content encoded in these formats.
 Time to upgrade that home theater!

 What Are the Common Multi Channel Speaker Layouts?

 Creating surround sound system involves choosing the right speaker layout to match your desired audio experience.